-When consumers shop more, it inevitably leads to more work in warehouses and distribution centers across the country.
+When consumers shop more, it inevitably leads to more work in warehouse and distribution centers across the country.
 For many of these companies, the end of the year is their peak season.

 Pay attention to assets prone to failure